microsoft/azure-iot-developer-kit/docs/solutions/shake-a-tweet.md

 ![][mini-solution-arduino-examples]

-Find 'Examples for MXChip AZ3166 > AzureIoTHub > AzureIoTHubExample', click to open the solution in a new VS Code window:
+Find `Examples for MXChip AZ3166 > AzureIoTHub > AzureIoTHubExample`, click to open the solution in a new VS Code window:

 ![][mini-solution-solution-catalog]